alberthun/legacy-sense-docs/guides/001-devices/002-ios-sdk.md

    - location-services
    - gps
 2. In your app's Info.plist file, add the keys  `NSLocationWhenInUseUsageDescription`, `NSLocationAlwaysAndWhenInUseUsageDescription` with string values.
 Set the string values to the messages you want to be displayed to your users when your app requests permission to use the location services.
 An example would be something like `Weather uses your location to provide you with accurate forecasts wherever you go.`
 3. If your app supports iOS 10 and earlier, also add the key `NSLocationAlwaysUsageDescription` with a string value.
-Set the string value with message similar to above.
+Set the string value to a similar message.

 After you've followed the above steps, you are ready to request permission from the user to use location services using the SGDK's requestLocationPermission call: